 Sitecraft’s Quickstak is a battery/electric smart walkie stacker.
 These feature a self levelling pallet stacking device, which automatically lifts and lowers the fork tynes, enabling loading and unloading from the pallet at a safe working height.
 As far as material handling devices are concerned, walkie stackers are used extensively at the end of production and processing lines when boxes and packaged goods need to be stacked on pallets.

 Sitecraft also offers spring-operated, self-levelling turntables that are ideal for pallets (pallet lifting) and materials lifting.
 The popular Palift pallet lifter is available with a range of spring combinations, enabling it to be used with different pallet weights.
-It’s also available in either a durable galvanised or stainless steel finish, making it ideal for sterile food processing areas.
+It’s also available in either a durable galvanised or stainless steel finish, making it the ideal pallet lifter for sterile food processing areas.
 This versatile material handling equipment also minimises the chances of back injury to operators while loading or unloading palletised goods.
-In addition, the Palift is available with optional castors for easy mobility.
+In addition, the Palift pallet lifter is available with optional castors for easy mobility.

 Drum handling equipment is used to safely lift, turn and decant from steel and plastic drums.
 Our range includes battery/hydraulic and air operated units to create intrinsically safe environments.
 Drum lifters and rotators are also available for use with forklifts.